Resurgent retailers help UK's FTSE to extend winning run

 numbers.
 While the figures weren't hugely impressive, they did

-suggest the decline in the sector is coming to an end," IG
+suggest the decline in the sector is coming to an end," said IG

 The blue-chip FTSE 100 index rose for a third straight